parryc/thevoid/templates/leflan/language_somali.md

 When the sentence is an adjective, the verb is suffixed to the adjective.
 If the subject is 1PL, then the _n_ of the verbal form is dropped, making it match the 1SG form.

+Note that in the question form, when the subject is 3SG, there are two variations, a formal forma, which uses the question pronouns listed above and a colloquial form which uses _miyaa_.
+In the colloquial form, the pronoun _cannot_ go in front.
+Thus, <ex>_Arayad miyaa?_ ⧸ Is she a student</ex>.

 --EX--
 (Anigu) waxaan ahay arday.
 I am a student. // Standalone pronouns are optional, note the vowel change at the end (_a_ to _u_).